frans-fuerst/fs_inspect/README.md

     `$ fst doublettes ./some/folder`

-fs_tidyfy is content sensitive so renaming or touching files won't make them treated as different.
+fs_tidify is content sensitive so renaming or touching files won't make them treated as different.

-fs_tidyfy aims at answering the following questions:
+fs_tidify aims at answering the following questions:

 * is there anything in a given directory without a recent backup?
 * are there doublettes of a given file or a number of files apart from